 Here’s a fun fact you may not know: Colorado is home to the tallest sand dunes in North America, and you’ll get to see them with your own eyes when you visit Great Sand Dunes National Park.

 As if that weren’t enough of a reason to pay this stunning national park a visit, another aspect that makes Great Sand Dunes so special is the fact that it’s Dark Sky Territory.
-This designation means there’s no light pollution anywhere around, making it a brilliant place to watch the night sky (you may even get to catch a glimpse of the Milky Way on a clear evening!)
+This designation means there’s no light pollution anywhere, making it a brilliant place to watch the night sky (you may even catch a glimpse of the Milky Way on a clear evening!)

 Breckenridge may be famed for being one of the top ski resorts in North America, but it’s also a lovely alpine town in Colorado.
 Worth visiting at any time of the year, especially if you’re keen on trying your hand at various outdoor sports (think hiking, white water rafting, and even playing with sled dogs!).

 Situated at the base of the Rocky Mountain’s Tenmile Range, the town’s famed gold rush history sees many originally Victoria-era buildings preserved in the Breckenridge Historic District.
 With colorfully painted buildings housing shops, galleries, and restaurants, Main Street is a year-round attraction, with the choice of several walking tours and mine tours delighting visitors.

 If you’re interested in learning about the complex native history of Colorado, Mesa Verde National Park is an excellent way to get things started.
 The entire area was once home to Ancestral Puebloans.
 Even though no one knows exactly what caused the society to collapse, today, you can paint a pretty good picture of the way they once lived by exploring inside the Anasazi cliff dwellings and structures they once called home.